What Is Search Intent and Why Does It Matter?

 SERP results for domain analysis tool

-This indicates that the keyword intent has changed, and our content needs to change with it.
+This indicates that the keyword intent has changed, and our content strategy needs to change with it.
 Based on the new search intent, we pivoted to optimize the page for “Domain Authority checker,” which helped us reclaim the top ranking for the keyword.

 The four types of search intent